-Burn belly fat by following these three simple rules that will teach you to eat according to our basic nutrition tenets:
+Follow these three simple rules that will teach you to eat according to our basic nutrition tenets:

 1) Focus on those foods that maximize nutrient value and minimize insulin release.
-That would be Meat, Leaves, and Berries.

-Meat refers to anything that was animal in origin – beef, chicken, fish, shellfish, pork, etc.
+- Meat refers to anything that was animal in origin – beef, chicken, fish, shellfish, pork, etc.

-Leaves refers to non-starchy carbohydrates (you can get our FREE Carb Manipulation Protocol here) – essentially, any vegetable except for corn and potatoes.
+- Leaves refers to non-starchy carbohydrates (you can get our FREE Carb Manipulation Protocol here) – essentially, any vegetable except for corn and potatoes.

-Berries refers to low-sugar, high fiber fruit – berries are best, but other options like apples, grapefruit, kiwi, etc. are great too.
+- Berries refers to low-sugar, high fiber fruit – berries are best, but other options like apples, grapefruit, kiwi, etc. are great too.

 2) Minimize consumption of foods that supply little to no nutrient value and/or raise insulin levels.
-That would be Grains, Sweets, and Starches.

-Grains are corn, wheat, rice, sorghum, etc.
+- Grains are corn, wheat, rice, sorghum, etc.

-Sweets are refined sugars, high-fructose corn syrup, honey, high-sugar fruits like watermelon, grapes, figs, etc.
+- Sweets are refined sugars, high-fructose corn syrup, honey, high-sugar fruits like watermelon, grapes, figs, etc.

-Starches are rice, flour, pasta, etc.
+- Starches are rice, flour, pasta, etc.

 In general, if it comes in a shrink-wrapped box with a free toy inside, don’t eat it.